klauspost/compress/gzhttp/README.md

 By default, some mime types will now be excluded.
 To re-enable compression of all types, use the `ContentTypeFilter(gzhttp.CompressAllContentTypeFilter)` option.

+### Range Requests

+Ranged requests are not well supported with compression.
+Therefore any request with a "Content-Range" header is not compressed.

+To signify that range requests are not supported any "Accept-Ranges" header set is removed when data is compressed.
+If you do not want this behavior use the `KeepAcceptRanges()` option.

 ### Flushing data